themousepotato/unscrapulous/README.md

 The database contains the following fields:
 ```
+1. ID
-1. PAN
+2. PAN
-2. Name
+3. Name
-3. AddedDate (day of blacklisting according to the source)
+4. AddedDate (day of blacklisting according to the source)
-4. Source
+5. Source
-5. Meta (a JSON encoded field of whatever fields each source provides)
+6. Meta (a JSON encoded field of whatever fields each source provides)
 ```

 ## Installation